mbenlioglu/mst/README.md

 A python script is provided to regenerate the plots and from scratch.
-Running the following commands from project root will install prerequisites and regenerate the plots under `results` directory
+Running the following commands from project root will install prerequisites and regenerate the plots under `results` directory by running the executable with all the datasets available under `data` directory.

 ```shell script
 pip install -r requirements.txt